top of page

 FILM | PHOTOGRAPHY | JOURNALISM

-We are based in Lusaka, Zambia, and are available across the region for short and long form documentary, commercial safari commissions, travel assignments and non-profit collaborations.
+We are based in Lusaka, Zambia, and Victoria Falls, Zimbabwe.
+We are available across the region for short and long form documentary, commercial safari portfolios, expedition and travel assignments and non-profit collaborations.

 Our Equipment